Home Warranty Contractor Quality: What to Expect From Technicians

 • Most major providers don't offer this by default

-If you do use your own contractor, be sure to get pre-approval in writing, have the technician provide an itemized written estimate beforehand, and keep all receipts, photos, and part documentation.
+If you do use your own contractor, get pre-approval in writing, have the technician provide an itemized written estimate beforehand, and keep all receipts, photos, and part documentation.
 Learn more about home warranty reimbursement to understand how to get paid back when you go the out-of-pocket route.

 Requesting a Different Contractor